-Application Deadline: April 1, 2014
+Application Deadline: April 10, 2020

-The Raymond W. Smock Fellowship is awarded annually in the amount of $1000 to support an individual working in a congressional center that is a member of the Association of Centers for the Study of Congress (ACSC).
+The Raymond W. Smock Fellowship in the amount of $1000 is awarded annually to an individual or individuals working in a congressional center that is a member of the Association of Centers for the Study of Congress (ACSC) who has not previously attended an ACSC annual meeting.
 The Smock Fellowship honors ACSC founding member and first president, Raymond W. Smock, director of the Robert C. Byrd Center for Legislative Studies, Shepherd University.
-Award notification will be made by mid-March.

-Application Deadline: March 1, 2014
+Application Deadline: March 6, 2020

-The CPR Pre-Conference Scholarship is an annual award of $500 to provide financial assistance to an individual or individuals, attending the annual CPR pre-conference meeting at the Society of American Archivists Annual Meeting.
+The CPS Pre-Conference Scholarship is an annual award of $500 to provide financial assistance to an individual or individuals, attending the annual CPS pre-conference meeting at the Society of American Archivists Annual Meeting.
 The award was created by the Association of Centers for the Study of Congress in 2011 to acknowledge the Congressional Papers Roundtable's role in promoting the preservation and use of congressional collections.
 Award notification will be made by mid-May.

-Application Deadline: May 1, 2014
+Application Deadline: May 8, 2020

 Grants for Research in Congressional Collections